jon-mccormack/ds18x20-pico-mqtt/README.md

 apt-get install -y cmake python3 gcc-arm-none-eabi g++
 ```

-Now you're ready to start building the project.

 ## Building

 Run the following to build the project, ensuring you update the config options